sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 #### `homepage`

-Specifies a the website address of where to find more information or provide feedback for the plugin.
+Specifies a website address where users can find more information or provide feedback for the plugin.
 This is optional.

 #### `icon`